kavyaavvari/udacity-logs-analysis/README.md

 3. On which days did more than 1% of requests lead to errors?

 These three questions will be answered by writing a query for each question.

+## Required Software

+The following software should be installed in order to run the program.

+1. Python3
+2. Vagrant Vagrant
+3. VirtualBox